Subcortical laminar heterotopia

 # Grossly abnormal to the point that normal milestones (acquiring head control, swallowing, developing social smile) are not met.
 Mild generalized hypotonia or subtle developmental alterations during the first 6 months of life is common in Rett syndrome and do not constitute an exclusionary criterion.

 ## If an individual has or has ever had a clinical feature listed it is counted as a supportive criterion.
 Many of these features have an age dependency, manifesting and becoming more predominant at certain ages.
 Therefore, the diagnosis of atypical Rett syndrome may be easier for older individuals than for younger.
-In the case of a younger individual (under 5 years old) who has a period of regression and ≥ 2 main criteria but does not fulfill the requirement of 5/11 supportive criteria, the diagnosis of “probably atypical Rett syndrome” may be given.
+In the case of a younger individual (under 5 years old) who has a period of regression and two or more of the main criteria but does not fulfill the requirement of five of 11 supportive criteria, the diagnosis of “probably atypical Rett syndrome” may be given.
 Individuals who fall into this category should be reassessed as they age and the diagnosis revised accordingly.

 Stage 1 is when decreased head growth velocity is first noticed.
 Girls will also be hypotonic and experience gross motor delays.
 Typically, this is also the time when there is less eye contact, social interaction, and use of toys as well as the onset of loss of hand skills.
 This stage occurs between 6 and 18 months of life and may last for many months.